Manoel de Castro Villas Bôas: Self made career

 Soon he realized that working in a manufacturing industry, even if one belonging to his uncle, would not lead him to the kind of self enlightening and adventurous life he always pursued until the end of his lifetime.
 He then quit both his job and school, at age 17, and started a new life selling framed pictures all over Brazil and Uruguay.
 This gave him an excellent opportunity to start knowing the Brazilian hinterland, its realities and myths.
-At the age 19, 1926, he met Menotti Del Picchia and Pedro Ferraz do Amaral, lifelong friends and co-founders of the seminal "Semana de Arte Moderna" cultural movement, allowing him to take part in some of the late manifestations of that movement, while traveling thorough the country.
+At the age 19, 1926, he met Menotti Del Picchia and Pedro Ferraz do Amaral, lifelong friends and co-founders of the seminal "Semana de Arte Moderna" cultural movement, allowing him to take part in some of the late manifestations of that movement, while traveling through the country.

 In 1931, while still in São Paulo, he had begun his entrepreneurship life investing in a Bugatti racing car in partnership with a friend, the pilot, to race in Brazil and hopefully to collect cash-awards.
 Unfortunately, however, the car got smashed during a "drive trial", when himself and the pilot were testing the car.
 All that was left was a broken nose and an aversion to possessing and driving cars, which he carried throughout his life.

 At age 25, in 1932, he settled in Belém, state of Pará, in the Brazilian Amazon, where he was a prosperous entrepreneur, founder and director of "Corporação Latino Americana de Artes" that financed and promoted state industrial and fine art fair and events.
 However, in 1934, Typhus, quite endemic in the amazon region at that time, forced him to seek for treatment in São Paulo.